atlopes/UTCDatetime/README.md

 ## Code & Project

-The project depends on iCal4VFP that may be available or not when building.
+The project depends on iCal4VFP that must be available when building.
 Make sure that a copy of the iCal4VFP library and Tokenizer class source code are visible to the project.

 ## Licensing